 the citation tool which is part of LibrarySearch

 the citation tool which is part of Google Scholar

 These tools are quick and easy to use, but should only be used as a starting point for your referencing:

 there's no guarantee the reference produced will be complete or accurate - check to ensure your reference has all the relevant parts, in the right order, and formatted correctly.

 if you're using Harvard, not every referencing tool will format according to Cite Them Right Harvard which is the version we use at Abertay - check and edit as required.

-Abertay supports RefWorks, by far a more sophisticated and reliable referencing tool.
+Abertay supports RefWorks, a more sophisticated and reliable referencing tool.
 Information and details on how to create an account can be found from the tile below.
-We run regular workshops on how to use RefWorks, or ask at one of our drop-ins.